 HARP 3 : What’s the #MyRefi Program And Who May Qualify (Including Mortgage Rates)

-The rumored program was born January 2012, conceptually introduced in the president's State of the Union address.
-Since that date, the notion that "every responsible homeowner" should be able to refinance to today's low rates has gained traction.
+The rumored HARP upgrade was conceptually introduced by the President; backing the idea that "every responsible homeowner" should be able to refinance to today's low mortgage rates.

-More recently, the White House called it "a no-brainer".
-In some form, it's likely that HARP 3.0 will pass.
-The government is calling it "A Better Bargain For U.S. Homeowners".
-It's also been called #MyRefi.
+In some form, HARP 3.0 is expected to pass, it's just unclear when.
+The government is calling the program "A Better Bargain For U.S. Homeowners".

 In Brief : The HARP Refinance Program